mohammed03p/webtime-pro/README.md

    Click Load unpacked,
    Select the Webtime Pro folder

+**If extension fails to load:**

+   Upon running npm run build in your terminal you will see two files have been generated:

+   they will look something like this: main-XXXXXX.js and main-XXXXX.css.

+   please check in your webtime pro folder, in the dist folder if they are the same

+   if they are different, then open up popup.html in your code editor

+   and replace the main-XXXXX.js file from ur terminal with the main-XXXX.js file that is shown in the popup.html file

+   and repeat the same for the main-XXXX.css files.

+   This issue only occured once duirng user testing, 9 users had no problems with this only 1 did.
+This was the the way to fix.

 Notes
 Changes made in the source files must be rebuilt with npm run build before loading into Chrome.